State Library Services

 To become a summer meal site, your library first needs to find a sponsor who can work with a vendor to supply the food.
 Below is a non-exhaustive list of potential sponsors in Minnesota.
 Contact the staff of Minnesota Department of Education (MDE)’s Summer Food Service Program for additional help in locating a sponsor near you.

-- Second Harvest Heartland – serves Twin Cities, central Minnesota, southwest Minnesota, western Wisconsin
+Second Harvest Heartland – serves Twin Cities, central Minnesota, southwest Minnesota, western Wisconsin

-- United Way of Northeastern Minnesota – serves the Arrowhead region of Minnesota
+United Way of Northeastern Minnesota – serves the Arrowhead region of Minnesota

 Yes Network – serves the St. Cloud area

 Resources for More Information

 Hunger Impact Partners -- Libraries are eligible to apply for their Summer Meals Initiative grants.
 Rolling application deadline.

-- Initiative Foundations – Six regional foundations across Greater Minnesota.
+Minnesota Initiative Foundations – Six regional foundations across Greater Minnesota.
 Established by The McKnight Foundation, each foundation is independent and serves its geographic region.
 Many have initiatives to fight hunger.

 Local United Way – Visit United Ways of Minnesota website to find contact information for your local United Way.
 Many United Ways have initiatives to end hunger.

 Videos and Webinars

-Summer Meals 101 for Libraries and Museums – 30-minute archived webinar to demonstrate how libraries and museums can help youth receive nutritious meals during summer when school is out
+Summer Meals 101 for Libraries and Museums.
+U.S. Department of Agriculture (USDA).
+Thirty-minute archived webinar to demonstrate how libraries and museums can help youth receive nutritious meals during summer when school is out.
+From April 2016.

-Summer Food, Summer Moves – hands-on resource kit designed to get kids and families excited about healthy eating and physical activity during the summer
+Summer Food, Summer Moves.
+Hands-on resource kit designed to get kids and families excited about healthy eating and physical activity during the summer.